marp-team/marp-core/themes/README.md

 -->
 ```

-> :information_source: Marpit's [Spot directive](https://marpit.marp.app/directives?id=apply-to-a-single-page-spot-directives) would be useful to apply `lead` class only into a current page.
+> :information_source: Marpit's [scoped local directive](https://marpit.marp.app/directives?id=apply-to-a-single-page-spot-directives) would be useful to apply `lead` class only into a current page.
 >
 > ```markdown
 > <!-- _class: lead -->